singaround/songbook/songs/row-on-row-on-row-on-row-on.md

 Ply, ply the oars and haul away,\
 There's dawn beyond the night.***

-Bear where thou goest these words of love,
+Bear where thou goest these words of love,\
-Say all that words can say.
+Say all that words can say.\
-Changeless affection strength may prove,
+Changeless affection strength may prove,\
 But speed upon the way.

 > ***Row on, row on...***

-Like yonder river would I glide
+Like yonder river would I glide\
-To where my love would be,
+To where my love would be,\
-My barque would soon outsail the tide
+My barque would soon outsail the tide\
 That flows towards the sea.

-> ***Row on, row on...***
+> ***Row on, row on, another day\
+May shine with brighter light.\
+Ply, ply the oars and haul away,\
+There's dawn beyond the night.***

-Row on, row on, God speed the way,
+Row on, row on, God speed the way,\
-Thou canst not tarry here.
+Thou canst not tarry here.\
-Clouds gather round the closing day,
+Clouds gather round the closing day,\
 Tomorrow may be clear.

 > ***Row on, row on...***